|

 romantic optimism about a life where connections to nature are

-sufficiently mediated that people can enjoy proximity to them while controlling for any type of discomfort.
-One exception may have been heating system here in the coldest parts of winter, as the house once depended upon several inefficient fireplaces in the central rooms and a small oil heater for the bedrooms and bathroom.
+sufficiently mediated that people can enjoy them fully while controlling for any type of discomfort.
+One exception may have been heating system here in the coldest parts of winter, as the house once depended upon a couple of inefficient fireplaces in the central living rooms, supplemented by a small oil heater for the bedrooms and bathroom.
 Hubert Savage ultimately corrected that problem, however, by installing powerful Wesix electric space heaters in all of rooms in the early 1950s.

 4. A Printed Frieze By Lawson Wood

-This post is about an unusual ‘art’ frieze by English graphic artist Lawson Wood that bands the
+This post is about an unusual ‘art’ frieze by English graphic artist Lawson Wood banding the

 living room of the house.
 It speculates about its meaning and